 UPCOMING & RECENT MEETINGS

 7:30p Mar.
 9 Plan Commission: Click HERE for full notice & agenda.

-TOWN RECYCLING CENTER: Area residents may now drop off recycling at the town hall (rear parking lot, self-service bins).
-Two blends are accepted: clean commingled fibers (flattened cardboard, paper, magazines, phone books, etc. – but not gift-wrap), and commingled containers (glass of any color, plastics #1 and #2, tin and aluminum cans).
-Also permitted: #5 plastics (e.g., yogurt, sour cream containers).
-Please rinse all containers, remove caps (metal caps can be recycled), flatten milk jugs, and help keep the area clean.
-Bins are provided and serviced by the Pierce Co.
+TOWN RECYCLING: Residents may deliver recycling to the self-service bin in the town hall's rear parking lot.
+Two types are accepted: commingled clean fibers (flattened cardboard, paper, magazines, phone books, etc. – but not gift-wrap); and commingled containers (cans, glass of any color, plastics #1, #2, and #5, such as yogurt and sour cream containers).
+Please rinse containers, remove caps (metal caps can be recycled), flatten milk jugs, and help keep the area clean.
+Bins are serviced by the Pierce Co.
 Solid Waste Dept. (Click HERE for a guide to trash haulers and other recycling options.)

 BURN PERMITS: You must contact the Town Chair (715-262-5677) to request a permit in advance of burning brush, grass, etc. You must ALSO notify the Sheriff’s Dept. (715-273-5051).
 Click “Permits” (related pages below, left) and see Ord.
 2013-05 for complete information.

 For the DNR’s current fire-risk assessment and burn restrictions, click these links: